Calculation of screened Coulomb interaction parameters for the charge-disproportionated insulator CaFeO$_3$: Results

-We also construct another set of maximally localized Wannier functions, which we refer to as the \emph{localized basis}.
-Here, we do not use a frozen inner window during the disentanglement.
-This results in more localized orbitals that closely resemble atomic orbitals and are therefore similar to the orbitals used for the projected DOS discussed above and for the +$U$ correction applied in the VASP code~\cite{blochl_projector_1994}. \pref{fig:bands}(d) shows the resulting ($x^2-y^2$)-type Wannier function, which does not exhibit the pronounced $p$-like tails on the surrounding oxygen ligands (small $s$-like tails remain, due to a corresponding weak hybridization and the orthogonalization between Wannier functions centered on different sites).
+For the construction of the localized basis, we do not use a frozen inner window during the disentanglement.
+This results in more localized orbitals that closely resemble atomic orbitals and, as already mentioned, are similar to the orbitals used for the projected DOS shown in \pref{fig:bands}(a) and for the +$U$ correction applied in the VASP code~\cite{blochl_projector_1994}. \pref{fig:bands}(d) shows the resulting ($x^2-y^2$)-type Wannier function, which does not exhibit the pronounced $p$-like tails on the surrounding oxygen ligands (small $s$-like tails remain, due to a corresponding weak hybridization and the orthogonalization between Wannier functions centered on different sites).

 We note that the additional structural distortions in the low-temperature \Pton structure do not lead to substantial changes of the band structure around the lower bound of the frozen energy window, so that we can use the same energy window relative to the Fermi energy for both crystal structures.